Smile (bank)

 Smile is a British banking brand that operates as a trading division of The Co-operative Bank.
 It started as the UK's first fully digital bank in 1999, offering full-service current accounts, savings, ISAs, investments and credit cards.
+As of January 2026, the brand is no longer accepting account applications and is directing prospective customers to its parent.

 History

 The Smile brand was launched in October 1999.

-In July 2000, "moneybags.co.uk" rated smile highly in terms of accessibility, citing its ‘excellent interest rates, top functionality, nice appearance and lots of clear, helpful information in plain English’.
-Additionally, the "Internet Made Easy" magazine rated smile as ‘simply the best of the web’.
+In July 2000, "moneybags.co.uk" rated Smile highly in terms of accessibility, citing its 'excellent interest rates, top functionality, nice appearance and lots of clear, helpful information in plain English'.
+Additionally, the "Internet Made Easy" magazine rated Smile as 'simply the best of the web'.

-2001 saw Smile launch ‘Smile invest’, a collaboration with Fidelity Fundsupermarket which gave smile customers even more opportunity to expand their financial portfolios, and compare more shares and stocks.
-In 2002, Smile also launched Sharedealing to help experienced and new investors build an online portfolio, with 24-hour access.
+2001 saw Smile launch 'Smile invest', a collaboration with Fidelity which gave Smile customers an opportunity to expand their financial portfolios, and compare more shares and stocks.
+In 2002, Smile launched share dealing to help experienced and new investors build an online portfolio, with 24-hour access.

 In 2003 there were record interim pre-tax profits for the tenth consecutive year.
 The first half of 2003 improved on the previous year, up 10% on 2002.

 As part of this community outreach, Smile sponsored the Cape2cape challenge in 2004, where a team flew from the tip of Chile to the coast of Canada in a single plane.
 This was followed by Smile sponsoring the North West Comedy Awards in 2005.

 In 2008, Smile launched an ethical policy vote, giving customers the opportunity to change the things that matter most to them.
 This included turning down business, including accounts for known arms dealers, cosmetic businesses which test on animals, and companies which affect the environment with dangerous chemicals.

+As of January 2026, Smile's website is no longer accepting new account applications and is directing customers to its parent The Co-operative Bank instead.